The Latin word, from which the English word “desert” is derived, describes an area without people.

 24. Ring Tailed Cat

-The ring-tailed cat, sometimes called a ringtail, is a nocturnal, fox-like creature with a tail resembling a raccoon’s.
+The ring-tailed cat, sometimes called a ringtail, is a nocturnal, fox-like creature with a tail resembling that of a raccoon.

-The “miner’s cat” is a creature that shares the closest genetic kinship with the notorious “trash panda” and is frequently observed on rocky outcroppings and mine shafts.
+The “miner’s cat” shares the closest genetic kinship with the notorious “trash panda” and is frequently observed on rocky outcroppings and mine shafts.

-These animals that live in the desert can climb anything, including cliffs and cacti, using their hind paws, which can rotate 180 degrees for superior grip.
+These animals in the desert can climb anything, including cliffs and cacti, using their hind paws, which can rotate 180 degrees for superior grip.

 Parkour-style maneuvers like ricocheting between far-off objects and stemming up confined passageways are also part of their climbing repertoire.